benosmac/verve360/pages/index.md

   Unlike some agencies who focus on creativity and intuition and others who focus on logic and the facts, we are one of only a handful of agencies that focus on both hearts and minds.
 By using rational persuasion, we create, change and embed the perception of your organisation, products and services in people’s minds.
 We also use emotional connection to influence how people think and feel about who you are and what you do.

-  The benefit – A balanced approach to capture a bigger market share
+  The benefit – A balanced approach to capture a bigger market share.
 standingout: >-

   **We believe in towering above the rest.**